Cellulose Insulation – A Popular Insulation Material in Countries with Timber Construction

 Cellulose as a Fire Stop in Timber Buildings?
 Yes!

-In the U.S., cellulose wool is officially recognized as a fire stop, enhancing the fire safety of timber structures.
+In the U.S., cellulose insulation is officially recognized as a fire stop, enhancing the fire safety of timber structures.

 In addition, it provides: